-I am providing engineering support for Yoshi Muroya’s Red Bull Air Race Team in preparation for the Air Races by developing tools to quickly analyze flight data to evaluate engine cooling and performance.
-After many test flights, the configuration and setup for the race were then selected based on my analysis, with the result of a first place in San Diego for the Japanese Master Class team.
+I am providing engineering support for Yoshi Muroya’s Red Bull Air Race Team in preparation for the Air Races by developing tools to quickly analyze flight data to evaluate and improve engine cooling and performance.
+I am using these programs to monitor performance and engine setup during the races as well as for test flights with modifications.

 The Nighthawk is a new design for the purpose of quiet surveillance.
 The all-composite airframe seats three people in tandem.
 Its primary powerplant will be a SMA SA-305 Diesel engine.
 With a 57 ft wingspan, it resembles a motorglider.
 I am providing engineering support, mainly structural analysis, as part of a team of companies which are designing and building this unique aircraft.

 I inspected this Pulsar III and performed the successful first flight for the proud builders Lance and Jerry.
 It is equipped with a Rotax 912iS engine.
 It is the first Pulsar III with this engine.

 Engine Cooling Lancair Evolution with Piston Engine (2015)

 Lancair installed a Lycoming YTEO-540 IE2 in an Evolution airframe.
 The new engine is a FADEC engine, twin turbocharged and intercooled.
 With it, the aircraft is capable of a similar flight envelope as the turbine powered version.
 I performed cooling tests and worked with Lancair on cooling improvements and drag reduction on the prototype cowling.
 Shown in the picture above is the final result.